KalBartal/Tip-Caclulator/README.md

 This is my coding challenge submission for day #2 of the 100 Days of Code: The Complete Python Pro Bootcamp, instructor-led training.

-This simple application takes 3 inputs; bill amount, desired tip amount in percentage and how many people are to split the bill between.
+This simple application takes 3 inputs; bill amount, desired tip amount in percentage and how many people are there to split the bill between.

 On recieving these 3 inputs, the application divides the bill by the number of people and tells the user how much each person should pay.